Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos: Family

 Caroline, Duchess of Buckingham and Chandos, died in February 1874.

 Buckingham married, secondly, Alice Graham-Montgomery, daughter of Sir Graham Graham-Montgomery, 3rd Baronet, in 1885.
-Born in 1848, she was 25 years younger than him.
+Born in 1848, she was 25 years younger than he.
 In 1897, she was one of the guests at the Duchess of Devonshire's Diamond Jubilee Costume Ball.
 There were no children from this marriage.
 Widowed in 1889, Alice, Dowager Duchess of Buckingham and Chandos, married the 1st Earl Egerton in 1894.
 She died in 1931, aged 83.